 - Panic disorders: Your doctor will work with you to find the best dose.
 In clinical trials, doses of 1 to 10mg daily were used.

 The dosages for extended-release Xanax tablets are as follows:

-The dosages for Ativan oral tablets are as follows:
+The dosages for Ativan tablets and liquid are as follows: